Forest Hill, Toronto: Location

 As the name would imply, Forest Hill South (designated as Toronto neighbourhood #101) is directly south of Forest Hill North.
-It extends from Eglinton Ave West in the north to Tichester Road in the south, and from Bathurst Street in the west to Elmsthorpe Road in the northeast and Avenue Road and the Oriole Parkway in the east.
+It extends from Eglinton Avenue West in the north to Tichester Road in the south, and from Bathurst Street in the west to Elmsthorpe Road in the northeast and Avenue Road and Oriole Parkway in the east.
 There is an additional stretch of Forest Hill South between Bathurst Street and Spadina Road, north of Lonsdale Road.
-South Hill borders Forest Hill South to the south.
+South Hill is located to the south of Forest Hill South.

 Politically, the residents of Forest Hill North are represented either in the Eglinton-Lawrence ward or in the St. Paul's (west) ward.
 Meanwhile, Forest Hill South is neighbourhood #101.
 Similarly, the residents of Forest Hill South are represented in either the St. Paul's (west) ward or the St. Paul's (east) ward.